335: End of the Papacy of Sylvester I “who convinced Constantine to prohibit Jews from living in Jerusalem.”

 2005: Norman Pearlstine completed his ten year tenure as editor in chief of Time, Inc.

 2005: A Broadway revival of Neil Simon’s “Sweet Charity came to a close today after 279 performances.

-2005: In “Hiram Bingham: Heroism Beyond Diplomacy” published today Rafael Medoff, the Director of the David S. Wyman Institute for Holocaust Studies described the life-saving activities this American diplomat.
+2005: In “Hiram Bingham: Heroism Beyond Diplomacy” published today Rafael Medoff, the Director of the David S. Wyman Institute for Holocaust Studies described the life-saving activities American diplomat.

 2006(10th of Tevet, 5767):Asara B'Tevet